LouisBrunner/valgrind-macos/README.md

 It is currently tested on 10.14.6 and 10.15.4.

+Checkout the [`patches`](https://github.com/LouisBrunner/valgrind-macos/commits/patches) branch for a list of patches that can be directly applied to the upstream Valgrind.

 ## Usage

 In order to use this version, use the following command: